gridbugs/gridbugs.org/content/blog/ocaml-ecosystem-surprises/index.md

 It turns out that directories beginning with a `.` or `_` are ignored when recursively copying directories specified with `source_tree`.
-There's even an [issue on Dune's github](https://github.com/ocaml/dune/issues/7135) where someone else ran into the same problem.
+There's even an [issue on Dune's github](https://github.com/ocaml/dune/issues/7135) where others have run into the same problem.

-The documentation for `source_tree` doesn't mention this behaviour because it's just the default behaviour for which files in a directory are ignored (it affects more that just `source_tree`).
+The documentation for `source_tree` doesn't mention this behaviour because it's just the default behaviour for which files in a directory are ignored in general (it affects more that just `source_tree`).
 This behaviour can be adjusted by placing a `dune` file inside the rust project with
 contents:

 ```dune
 (dirs :standard .cargo)
 ```
-...which adds the `.cargo` directory to the default set of directories not ignore.
+...which adds the `.cargo` directory to the default set of directories to not ignore.

 I understand wanting to avoid copying some hidden directories, such as `.git` or `_build`.
 My issue with this UX is that if you're learning